Dipole-laser coupling delay in two-color (RABBITT) photoionization of polar molecules: Introduction

-where $\tau_{EWS}$ is the intrinsic 1-photon Eisenbud-Wigner-Smith time-delay and $\tau_{cc}$ is the continuum-continuum coupling delay~\cite{ivanov2011} coming from the IR absorption/emission in the continuum.
+where $\tau_{W}$ is the intrinsic one-photon Eisenbud-Wigner-Smith time delay and $\tau_{cc}$ is the continuum-continuum coupling delay~\cite{ivanov2011} coming from the IR absorption or emission in the continuum.
 This approximation is applicable only at sufficiently high photoelectron energies and depends on the system~\cite{RM-RABITT}.

-We have shown recently~\cite{RM-RABITT} that this asymptotic picture is not complete since the IR photon can be absorbed/emitted not only by the continuum electron but also in the residual ion.
+We have shown recently~\cite{RM-RABITT} that this asymptotic picture is not complete since the IR photon can be absorbed or emitted not only by the continuum electron but also in the residual ion.
 This effect requires near-resonant conditions between the ion transition and the IR laser frequency and is amplified near resonances.
-As a consequence Eq.~\eqref{eq:asymptotic_delay} contains an additional term, $\tau_{coupl}$, caused by the laser-ion coupling.
+As a consequence Eq.~\eqref{eq:asymptotic_delay} contains an additional term $\tau_{coupl}$ caused by the laser-ion coupling.

-In this contribution we show that in polar molecules there is an additional delay component, $\tau_{dLC}$, which reflects the dynamics of molecules dressed in laser field.
+In this paper we show that in polar molecules there is an additional delay component $\tau_{dLC}$, which reflects the dynamics of molecules dressed in the laser field.
 Therefore, \RABITT{} delay in a polar molecule generally comprises of four terms:

-Needless to say this picture breaks down at low energies where the separability of the absorption events between the ion and the photoelectron is not possible and the system absorbs as a whole: a complex dynamics intertwining all the effects described above takes place~\cite{RM-RABITT}.
+Of course, this picture breaks down at low energies where the separability of the absorption events between the ion and the photoelectron is not possible and the system absorbs as a whole: A complex dynamics intertwining all the effects described above takes place~\cite{RM-RABITT,zhang2010}.
 This is inherently a multi-electron process which must be described by an appropriate level of theory.